SamuelD-Data/zillow_clustering_project/README.md

 - It should be noted that our second best model used clusters on the validate (out of sample) data to outperform our baseline model which was using in-sample data.
 This is further evidence that clusters may still be useful as tool for predicting log errors.

-# Recommendations
+Recommendation:

-- We should focus on the features identified as drivers of log error when attempting to refine our zillow estimate software.
-For example, let's explore how we are generating zestimates for properties with lower square footage to identify why this variable relates to higher log errors.
+Begin a project to improve the accuracy of our zillow estimate software using the insights and model generated from this project

-# Expectations
+Expectations:

-- By focusing our efforts on understanding what drives our logerrors, we can improve the accuracy of our zestimates  which will increase user satisfaction and make our zestimates more viable.
+By improving the accuracy of our zestimates we will increase satisfaction among our current users and make our services more attractive to potential users.

-# In the future
+In the future:

-- I'd like to revisit this project and use the heating_system categorical variable as a feature since it was ranked very highly during our RFE phase.
-We only elected to not use it in order to simplify our exploration and save time.
-We may be able to find evidence of it as a driver of logerror as well as incorporate it into our model.
+I'd like to revisit this project and explore / model with clusters more.
+A new combination of cluster features may generate clusters that prove to be very useful in predicting log error.
+I'd also like to try imputing some of the null values we dropped and observe how that influences our hypothesis tests and modeling.